The world has stilled.

 It’s a picture of loosening our clenched grip on the circumstances and outcome and trusting God who’s sovereign over both.

 I’m the first to admit that being still goes against my instinct.
 We are fixers.
-We want to make it happen and just keep pushing through.
+We want to make it happen, keep pushing through and force an outcome.

 But the call to be still is a call to surrender.

-It means giving up the myth of control to depend wholly on God.
+It means giving up the myth that we have control and choosing to depend wholly on God.

-But to be still doesn’t mean doing nothing.
+To be still in this verse doesn’t mean doing nothing.

 1. Worship